aws-samples/amazon-location-samples/create-custom-map-style/README.md

     ```bash

     $ amplify add auth
     Using service: Cognito, provided by: awscloudformation

     The current configured provider is Amazon Cognito.

-    Do you want to use the default authentication and security con
+    Do you want to use the default authentication and security configuration?
+Default configuration
-    figuration?
-Yes, use the default configuration.
+    Warning: you will not be able to edit these selections.
+    How do you want users to be able to sign in?
+Email
+    Do you want to configure advanced settings?
+No, I am done.
-    Successfully added resource cognito0cc0c000 locally
+    Successfully added auth resource createcustommapstyle0000000x locally

     Some next steps:
     "amplify push" will build all your local backend resources and provision it in the cloud
     "amplify publish" will build all your local backend and frontend resources (if you have
     hosting category added) and provision it in the cloud
     ```

- (Note: `cognito0cc0c000` will always include a UUID generated by Amplify so substitute it for yours in the following steps)
+ (Note: `createcustommapstyle0000000x` will always include a UUID generated by Amplify so substitute it for yours in the following steps)

 1. The new resources have only been configured in our local environment so let's publish them to our AWS Account: